 The prices for Island Hopping rise every year, at the time of 2013 they charge usually PHP700-900 (~US$15-19) per person for a full day trip incl.
 Lunch and boat rental.
 I highly recommend to book with Alternative Tours (update: they closed).

 UPDATE ISLAND HOPPING - JANUARY 2016

 The rates for island hopping increased by now.
 Most companies ask for around PHP1200-1400 (~US$25-30) per person for a full day tour.
 As mentioned above, Alternative Tours is closed.
-I did some research on where to book the tours and came across El Nido Paradise, a reliable tour provider in El Nido town.
-Some fellow bloggers were on tour with them and recommended it.
-I did some research and they got throughout positive reviews.
+I visited El Nido again in 2016 and I'm going to write an update soon.

 If you already have a group of 4 people or more, hire a private boat, so you're more flexible with the route and can escape the other tour operators.
 With around 50 beaches to explore, it's quite easy to find your own secluded beach without seeing any crowds.